threedworld-mit/tdw/Documentation/lessons/replicants/movement.md

 Because the Replicant's Rigidbody is kinematic (non-physics), **the Replicant won't collide with other kinematic objects.** Assuming that `collision_detection.avoid = False` and `collision_detection.objects = False`, the Replicant will walk through kinematic objects without interacting with them.

 Walls are environment objects that don't have Rigidbodies.
-If `collision_detection.avoid = False`, the Replicant will walk through walls without interact with them.
+If `collision_detection.avoid = False`, the Replicant will walk through walls without interacting with them.

 In this example, the Replicant will walk through an object and a wall: